Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 Curriculum, teaching & learning

-- Stress Lessons: From Stressed Out to Chilled Out for grades 7-9
+- Stress Lessons: From Stressed Out to Chilled Out.
+Grades 7-9

 - Use the Pan-Canadian Joint Consortium Positive Mental Health Toolkit to promote school health practices and perspectives within the school environment.

-- Read Supporting Minds to learn how to support students with mental health and addiction problems through early recognition and effective classroom strategies.
+- Supporting Minds to learn how to support students with mental health and addiction problems through early recognition and effective classroom strategies

 School & classroom leadership